givetoiowa/ct3.5/aws_migration/README.md

 	AllowOverride All
 </Directory>
 ```
-- Restart the server and your good to go
+- Restart the server and you're good to go

 ##FTP Set Up
 - You can connect using sftp similarly to ssh like: